meltingscales/2019-team-07f/Reports/documents/midterm-meeting-summary/README.md

 1. NAME: Generate an SSL certificate and add it to the Apache Tomcat server in the Vagrant provisioning step.
 Verify HTTPS works.

-1. Convert a video to audio using a Java library.
+1. NAME: Convert a video to audio using a Java library.
 Add this as a unit test to verify that this works.
 Make sure it works within the web server.

 # Proof